'Disturbing' video shows officer punching woman after she bit him in leg: police

 The police department received a 911 call requesting assistance with "a person experiencing a mental health crisis" Saturday, according to a Round Lake Beach Police Department statement.

-The woman appeared to bite one of the officers in the led as he was helping firefighters secure her to an ambulance gurney.
+The woman appeared to bite one of the officers in the leg as he was helping firefighters secure her to an ambulance gurney.

 "The officer strikes the woman with a fist to get her to release her bite," the department said in a statement.